jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Sentence 1 follows subject-verb-object.
 That structure makes it active.
 Sentence 2 follows object-verb-subject.
 That structure makes it passive.

-### Brief refresher on the subject, verb, and object
+### A brief refresher on the subject, verb, and object

+* The subject of a sentence is the one that performs the action.
+* The action of the sentence is the verb.
+* The recipient of the action is the object.

+Sentences become a little more complex than this and there are some predictable types of variations, but all sentences fall under this category.

+### Why is writing in the active voice better?

+&nbsp;

 ## A recap of 13 simple tips to write your best content: